Let's look at the concepts of greedy and lazy quantification.

 google</a>

-Keep in mind that many special characters behave differently in regular expressions, depending on where they are.
+We should remember that many special characters behave differently in regular expressions, depending on the place where they are.
 If ?

 were placed after the dot, it would be treated simply as a “no character or one character” quantifier: